6 minute read.

 These platforms help the research from these countries to become even more integrated in the global research community.
 Some fascinating and valuable research is published in the journals on these platforms.
 You can see some examples of this research in this article about a small piece of work we did with these platforms to commission and disseminate press releases of some of the research.

-INASP has been a Crossref Sponsoring Organization for the Journals Online platforms since 2008 and all articles on the sites have DOIs assigned to them (approximately 50,000 articles).
+INASP has been a Crossref Sponsor for the Journals Online platforms since 2008 and all articles on the sites have DOIs assigned to them (approximately 50,000 articles).
 All the in-country training sessions for journal editors publishing via the JOL platforms have included sessions to explain how DOIs work and why they are important.
 We have also trained editors on how to find and include the DOIs for the references of their articles.
 More recently, in 2015, we provided access to the Crossref Similarity Check service to editors, which enabled them to improve the quality of their submissions by identifying instances of plagiarism before the articles were published.

 Demonstrating credibility of journals is an important part of journal publishing today.
 There are so many journals worldwide and it is a tough challenge for authors and readers to navigate this sector – a challenge that we often see through the discussions in our AuthorAID network.
 But it is important that researchers don’t simply turn to the handful of well-known publishers in the Global North that have dominated scholarly discourse to date.